Calyptus-Learn/SC-Security-Challenges/README.md

 ---

-The `Do Trust Lender` pool offers free flash-loans to everyone!
+Alice has deployed a `Do Trust Lender` pool that offers free flash-loans to everyone!

 Awesome right?

 The pool has 1 million Calyptus Tokens (CPT) in balance.
-Complete the challenge by stealing all the CPTs from the pool and sending them into the attacker's account.
+Complete the challenge by making Bob steal all the CPTs from the pool and send them into the his account.

 **Check out the [Do Trust Lender Pool](contracts/DoNotTrust/DoTrustLender.sol) smart-contract and find a way to hack it.**